nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 <p align="center" width="100%">
   <img width="70%" src="./images/UserGuide/TextEditorWithTemplate.png"/>
 </p>

+ℹ Ingredient amount takes in floats (eg. 0.5), but not fraction (eg. 1/2)

 Edit the corresponding field according to the following convention:
 - `# TITLE`: Only one line, which is the next line after `# TITLE`, will be accepted